peterhinch/micropython-async/v3/docs/TUTORIAL.md

  5. `rvalue` No argument.
 If a timeout has occurred and a callback has run, returns the return value of the callback.
 If a coroutine was passed, returns the `Task` instance.
 This allows the `Task` to be cancelled or awaited.
+ 6. `wait` One or more tasks may wait on a `Delay_ms` instance.
+Execution will proceed when the instance has timed out.

 In this example a `Delay_ms` instance is created with the default duration of 1s.
 It is repeatedly triggered for 5 secs, preventing the callback from